wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ### Request permissions

-The application needs to be able to access microphone, so you have to request Android `android.permission.RECORD_AUDIO` permission (Flutter calls it `Permission.microphone`).
+The application needs to be able to access the microphone, so you have to request Android `android.permission.RECORD_AUDIO` permission (Flutter calls it `Permission.microphone`).

 First you need to add the \[permission_handler](https://pub.dev/packages/permission_handler package.
 Open `pubspec.yaml` file and add `permission_handler: ^5.1.0+2` dependency under `sdk: flutter`: